 Papaya Seeds, Worms and Other Parasitic Infections

 Like green papaya, the seeds contain high levels of proteolytic enzymes like papain which can help rid your body of parasites.
-In the same way that papain breaks down protein waste, it may also break down parasites and their eggs.
+In the same way that papain breaks down undigested protein waste in your food, it may also break down parasites and their eggs.

 Good levels of digestive enzymes in your diet are also believed to help normalize the environment in your intestinal tract, making it less hospitable to worms and other parasites.
-Green papaya capsules and high-strength powder are a simple alternative if you don’t have the fresh fruit and its seeds available.
+Enzyme rich green papaya capsules are a simple alternative if you don’t have the fresh fruit available.

 The seeds from papaya also contain a unique anthelmintic alkaloid called carpaine that has been shown to be very effective at killing parasitic worms and amoebas.
-There is much more detail on the parasite problem and a specific treatment to get rid of them in How to Use Papaya Seeds for Parasites.
+There is much more detail on the human parasite problem and a great tasting smoothie treatment to get rid of them in using papaya seeds for parasites and intestinal worms.

 Papaya Seeds as a Treatment for Liver Cirrhosis

 Papaya seeds are often reported as an effective treatment for liver cirrhosis.
 One method is to grind up around five dried seeds in a pepper grinder, or crush up fresh ones in a mortar and pestle, and mix them with a tablespoon of fresh lime juice.
-Drink this down twice a day for a month.
-Many cirrhosis sufferers have had dramatic improvements with this powerful natural treatment.
+Drink this papaya seed treatment down twice a day for a month.
+Many cirrhosis sufferers have had dramatic improvements with this powerful natural remedy.

 Obviously consult your doctor first if you are being treated for cirrhosis of the liver, especially with regards to the papain enzyme that may interfere with medications.

-Even for people without such obvious liver damage, a small amount of papaya seeds taken regularly is said to help with liver detoxification.
-And anything that can improve the vital functions of the liver will be likely to improve our health in general.
+Even for people without such obvious liver damage, a small amount of pawpaw seeds taken regularly is said to help with liver detoxification.
+And anything that can improve the vital functions of the liver will be likely to improve your health in general.

-The seeds of papaya are believed to have an antibacterial and anti-inflammatory effect on our digestive systems.
+Another one of the uses of papaya seeds could be to prevent or possibly even treat food poisoning.
+The seeds of papaya are believed to have a strong antibacterial and anti-inflammatory effect on our digestive systems.
 Studies have shown an extract made from them is effective at killing E coli, Salmonella, Staph and other dangerous bacterial infections.

-Once again, their potent digestive enzymes like papain can help change the intestinal environment to one that is more favorable to the ‘good’ bacteria and less so to the bad ones that can cause so many health problems.
+Once again, their potent digestive enzymes like papain can help change the intestinal environment to one that is more favorable to the ‘good’ bacteria and less so to the bad ones that can cause so many digestive issues and health problems.

 Precautions and Warnings

-The side effects and warnings for papaya enzymes on the previous page would especially apply to papaya seeds as well so keep that in mind if you are currently dealing with any of the health conditions mentioned there.
+The side effects and potential warnings for using papaya enzymes on the previous page would also especially apply to papaya seeds as well so keep that in mind if you are currently dealing with any of the health conditions mentioned there.

-Papaya seeds with their high levels of carpaine and papain and other digestive enzymes are powerful.
+The benefits of papaya seeds, with their high levels of digestive enzymes, antibacterial, anti-parasitic and liver regenerating properties are powerful.
 You don’t need many at a time, certainly not a whole fruit’s worth.
 After you scrape them out of a fresh fruit, it’s best to keep them in a sealed container in the fridge if you’re using them regularly, or in the freezer if only occasionally.

-The next page will look at using papaya seeds for digestive health, including some unusual ways to add them into your diet.
+I hope this article has helped to spread the word that papaya seeds are edible and potentially good for you in small doses or as specific treatment.
+The next page will look at how to use papaya seeds for better digestive health, including some unusual ways to add them into your diet.